omprakash24d/pdb_angle_calc/README.md

-# Dihedral Angle Calculator from PDB(Protein Data Bank) file.
+# Dihedral Angle Calculator from PDB(Protein Data Bank) file or PDB ID.
 ![Dihedral Angle Calculator](static/images/home.png)

 ## Overview
 The Dihedral Angle Calculator from PDB File is a web-based tool that calculates the Phi (Φ) and Psi (Ψ) dihedral angles for all residues in a protein structure provided in a .pdb file.
 The application allows users to view the results in a table and download them in various formats such as CSV, Excel, PDF, and TXT.

 ## Features
-- Upload .pdb files for processing.
+- Upload .pdb files or Enter PDB ID for processing.
 - Calculate Phi and Psi angles for all residues in a protein.
 - Display results in an interactive, scrollable table.
 - Download results in multiple formats: